*Updated April 2017*

 "In May 1942, we left Ocean View Elementary School," Tadashi Kowta describes their mandatory evacuation on May 15, 1942, for an unknown future in confinement.* Teachers and children came to say goodbye.

-"The whole school seemed to have come to say, 'good bye' to us," says Tadashi Kowta, of Ocean View Grammar School, reminiscent of others' oral histories about Huntington Beach High School at the time of evacuation.
+"The whole school seemed to have come to say, 'good bye' to us," says Tadashi Kowta, of Ocean View Grammar School, reminiscent of others' oral histories about Huntington Beach High School at the time of their forced departure.
 "Even though I did not know where we were going, it felt nice to receive a send off."

 The Sunday Before

 For one of his last sermons before internment, Reverend Kowta traveled to the Japanese Union Church in Little Tokyo, for the installation of Reverend Donald Toriumi.
-His message--memorialized in the booklet, The Sunday Before--is likely one he delivered to his congregants in Wintersburg.
+His message--memorialized in the booklet, The Sunday Before--is likely one he delivered to his congregants in Wintersburg and at a meeting with clergy in Westminster near the end of April, 1942.

 Reverend Kowta raises the imagery of Abraham and the mass migration of a people into the desert.
 His message recognizes the hardship and uncertainty in the days ahead and reminds his congregants that "Abraham went out not knowing whither he went," asking them to have faith.